 15,886 / 52 = 306 loaves a week

-306 / 5 = 61 loaves a day (based on working 5 days a week)
+306 / 5 = 61 loaves a day (based on working five days a week)

-Another is to also sell products that don’t take as many resources to produce.
-Adding additional products such as coffee, alcohol, sit-down meals or partnering with other suppliers to offer related products alongside yours are popular ways to increase profitable sales without draining baking resources.
-See how to increase bakery profit.
+Another is to sell products that don’t take as many resources.
+Additional products such as coffee, alcohol, sit-down meals or partnering with other suppliers to offer related products alongside yours are popular ways to increase profitable sales without draining baking resources.

 Can a traditional bakery be successful without these extra sales routes?
 Sure, but you need to get your location spot on without it costing a ridiculous amount in rent.
 Aim for rental costs to be below 10% of your expected turnover, cost your products effectively and maintain a strict budget.

 The fundamental key to running a profitable bakery is to sell your products at the correct price.
-If you use my bakery costing plan you’ll learn how to include all of your expenses in your cost price and base your selling price on how many products you are planning to sell.
+If you use my bakery costing plan you’ll learn how to include all of your expenses in your cost price and base your selling price on how many products you expect to sell.

-Aside from making the baked goods, it requires a hard skill set including the ability to sell, negotiate, control costs, and (perhaps) manage a team.
-If you believe you have those skills then starting a bakery business is possible.
+Aside from making baked goods, it requires a complex skill set, including the ability to sell, negotiate, control costs, and (perhaps) manage a team.
+Starting a bakery business is an exciting option if you have those skills.

-£5000 is the minimum budget to buy an oven, work surfaces, utensils, a small dough mixer and necessary costs to make an area suitable to produce food hygienically.
+£5000 is the minimum budget to buy an oven, work surfaces, utensils, a small dough mixer and the necessary costs to make an area suitable to produce food hygienically.
 Don’t forget to include a portion of your budget for storage devices and enough ingredients to get started.

-You will probably need to have sufficient funds to support yourself during the first year of a bakery business.
-Whilst this is not essential in a solo-run micro-bakery, it is going to be a challenge if you plan to have staff in your first year.
+You will need funds to support yourself during the first year of a bakery business.
+Whilst this is not essential in a solo-run micro-bakery, it will be challenging if you plan to have staff in your first year.

 As long as you can keep your costs in line with your budget and offer a great collection of bakery products, you have the best chance of success!

-Let me know if you liked this article and ask any questions in the comments below, thanks for reading!
+Let me know if you liked this article, and ask any questions in the comments below.
+Thanks for reading!